Nominations for the 2023 Honor Awards are Now Open.

 James William Kideney Gold Medal Award

-This award recognizes a lifetime of notable contributions by an architect to the profession, the professional society, and the community.
-Recipients must demonstrate a lifetime of sustained community leadership, thus advancing the profession of architecture through making the community a better place to live.
-Recipients must also demonstrate an active interest in leadership role in the profession and processional society at the local, state, or nation level.
+Established in 1981 in honor of the late James William Kideney, FAIA, AIA Buffalo/WNY Chapter, who was one of the founders of the New York State Association of Architects and its first president from 1938-1942.
+Recognized as the highest award that AIANYS can bestow on one of its members, the purpose of the Kideney Award is to recognize a lifetime of notable contributions by an architect to the profession, the professional society, and the community.
+The Kideney Award shall be conferred on an AIANYS member who has been a member within the last five years & demonstrated a lifetime of sustained community leadership, thus advancing the profession of architecture through making the community a better place to live.
+The Kideney Award winner will have also demonstrated an active interest and leadership role in the profession and professional society at the local, state, or national level.

 Community Development Award